viresh-ratnakar/exolve/README.md

 section below.

 ## exolve-across, exolve-down
-The exolve-across and exolve-down clues should be used to specify the across and down clues, respectively.
+The exolve-across and exolve-down sections should be used to specify the across and down clues, respectively.
 There should be one clue per line, and there should not be any blank lines.
 The clues should start with the clue number, and end with the enum (the enum is not strictly required).
 Example: